 The relationship between the Bears and Allen Robinson has become somewhat frosty.
 Last offseason, Robinson expressed his frustration at not having received a long-term extension.
-However, the Bears have been one of the teams discussed as a potential destination for the Philadelphia Eagles quarterback Carson Wentz.
-If the Bears were to acquire Wentz, they would likely want to keep their best receiver for another season.

-While the 2021 franchise tag value for wide receivers set to be around $16.4 million, Robinson would be set to earn $17.88 million due to the 120 percent of the prior year’s salary rule.
-However, this is still well below market value for a top-end wide receiver like Robinson.
+While the 2021 franchise tag value for wide receivers is set to be around $16.4 million, Robinson would be set to earn $17.88 million due to the 120 percent of the prior year’s salary rule.
+Yet, this is still well below market value for a top-end wide receiver like Robinson.
 Additionally, the Bears would not have to commit long-term to him at this stage.

-Another option could be to give Robinson the transition tag and save around $2.2 million.
+Another option would be to give Robinson the transition tag and save around $2.2 million.
 However, given the relationship between Robinson and the Bears, a lengthy holdout could ensue if he does receive the franchise tag in the coming weeks.

 Brandon Scherff, G, Washington Football Team